-Standard setters do consider several types of costs.
+Standard setters do consider several types of costs for financial statement preparers and users.
 Providing information has a cost to the reporting entity, which is ultimately passed along to the investors.
 The entity consumes a significant amount of resources in collecting, processing, verifying, and communicating their financial results.
 New standards or significant revisions to existing standards require companies to increase training, update accounting systems, and renegotiate existing contracts based on updated accounting information.
 Users incur costs in interpreting the financial information.
 If necessary information is not provided to the users, they incur costs in obtaining or estimating the information.